lrkrol/smc2018/README.md

 weights = abs(weights);
 ```

-Where `ldapatterns` contains the classifier pattern(s) to analyse, and `EEG` is an EEGLAB dataset with sn ICA decomposition. `weights` then contains the relative contributions of the different ICs to the given pattern(s).
+Where `ldapatterns` contains the classifier pattern(s) to analyse, and `EEG` is an EEGLAB dataset with an ICA decomposition. `weights` then contains the relative contributions of the different ICs to the given pattern(s).

 The (similarly work-in-progress) [BeMoBIL Pipeline](https://github.com/MariusKlug/bemobil-pipeline) has implemented this in the file `bemobil_distributed_source_localization`.
 You can use this file for a quick analysis of your single-subject patterns.